3MFConsortium/spec_production/3MF Production Extension.md

 | uuid | **ST\_UUID** | required | | A universally unique ID that allows the build to be identified over time and across physical clients and printers. |

-Producers MUST provide a UUID in the root model file build element to ensure that a 3MF package can be tracked across uses by various consumers.
+Producers MUST provide a UUID in the build element of each model file of a 3MF package.
+The UUID in the build element of the root model file ensures that a 3MF package can be tracked across uses by various consumers.

 ### 4.1.1 Item